"That's the most awful book cover I've seen in a long time."

 Seems like every morning, just as I'm waking up, I say to myself, "C'mon, Joanne.
 Get out the scissors and fabric and the ironing board and start sewing.
 You've been waiting all summer for some sewing time."
 But it's hard to convince myself to stay indoors on these beautiful fall days.

-back in the groove of sewing....but not until after I took apart and put away all the summer furniture on the back deck, did three loads of laundry, ran some errands, and cut and sewed a new ironing board cover.
+We spent the Columbus Day weekend in Vermont with our oldest daughter and her three little ones.
+It's a very lively household up there, especially compared to the laid back lifestyle we enjoy now in our retirement years.
+Once back home, I took a bewildered look at the many projects on my list and decided to get back in the groove of sewing....but not until after I took apart and put away all the summer furniture on the back deck, did three loads of laundry, ran some errands, and cut and sewed a new ironing board cover.
 Always makes me grumpy when I start a sewing project, only to discover that my ironing board, (which gets a lot of use), has a big rip in the cover, right in the most important spot.
 (It's like when you rip your pants in the crotch.)
+Can't properly sew anything unless the iron and board are in tip top shape.

 Making a new cover took me over an hour, for some unknown reason.
 Guess I'm getting slow.
 I always try to make my covers in some sort of fabric that corresponds with my living room decor, since the only place I have to iron in this old house is in the living room.
 Fortunately, the red toile fabric that I've been using to cover it recently, blends in with our pillows and couch upholstery so it doesn't stick out like a sore thumb when it's set up during the day.